Our PhD programme has a single intake in October, with up to 18 places available in October 2023.

 If a candidate does not meet the criteria above, they would be classed as an International student.

-Note that international students from some countries may need clearance under the Academic Technology Approval Scheme from the Foreign and Commonwealth Office to be able to study with us – at both the MSc stage (physics route MSc students) and the PhD stage (all students).
+Note that international students from some countries may need clearance under the Academic Technology Approval Scheme from the Foreign and Commonwealth Office to be able to study with us – at both the MSc stage (physics route MSc students only) and the PhD stage (all students).
+International students who require a visa must apply for a one-year visa for MSc study at Cardiff in the first instance, then a further 3 year visa once the home institution for the PhD is known.

 Please see full details of the programme and online application form via the Cardiff University website.